Medicare Advantage Overview

 *Medigap Plan F is also offered as a high-deductible plan (HDF) by some insurance companies in some states.
 If you choose the high-deductible option, it means you must pay for Medicare-covered costs (coinsurance, copayments, deductibles) up to the deductible amount of $2340 in 2020 before your policy will pay anything.

-***Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.
-You can find this chart as well as other great info in Medicare’s Choosing a Medigap booklet as well, which you can find here.
+***Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.”

 ****Medigap Plan G also has a high-deductible option.
-In 2020, the HDG deductible is $2340.
-To learn more about this plan, fill out the contact form and one of our Professionals will gladly walk you through any and all questions you have regarding this plan.
+In 2025, the HDG deductible is $2,800.
+To learn more about this plan, fill out the contact form, and one of our professionals will gladly walk you through any questions you have.

 What are the different Medicare Supplements Plans?